 Costco’s success formula is no secret.
-As the second-largest retailer in the U.S., sales have grown 54 percent in the last five years despite a lackluster economy.
-Consumers give Costco's reputation high marks.
-According to The Harris Poll's 2016 Reputation Quotient Ratings, Costco's ranks up there with the likes of The Walt Disney Company, Apple and Amazon.
-Members are loyal with more than 90 percent of U.S. customers renewing their memberships.
+They're one of the five largest retailers in the U.S., and their sales have grown year after year without fail, even during periods of economic downturn.
+Consumers also give Costco's high marks.
+According to The Harris Poll's 2016 Reputation Quotient Ratings, Costco ranks high with the likes of the Walt Disney Company, Apple, and Amazon.
+Members are loyal, and more than 90 percent of U.S. customers renew their memberships each year.

 Pureology Hydrate Shampoo